tsnellgrove/dark_castle3/doc/story.md

     - Detailed Timeline: http://quendor.robinlionheart.com/chronology
     - High level Timeline: https://academickids.com/encyclopedia/index.php/Zork_timeline
     - Spellbreaker Review: https://www.filfre.net/2014/05/spellbreaker/
+    - "The History of Zork" (300 pg pdf)

 To Do:
     - I like the story of Burt, born to bake and adventure but trapped in coppiest expectations